Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Don't gain the world and lose your soul.
-Wisdom is better than silver and gold."
+> "I am not absentminded.
+It is the presence of mind that makes me unaware of everything else."
-> — **Bob Marley**
+> — **Gilbert Chesterton**

 ---